swfiua/blume/doc/anpftu/postscript.rst

 been around long enough for it to settle down to some sort of steady state on a very large scale.

-Now we are back to inertial frames.

 I think there is a lot of good evidence for this, in particular the remarkable uniformity throughout the universe, something the big bang attributes to periods of super rapid expansion.

 Now imagine that all matter is following a very high frequency vibration, at the typical period of rotation of baryons.
-Further, that each atoms rotation, or oscillation, adds to the inertial field, by adding to the oscillation of the same frequency.
+Further, that each atom's rotation, or oscillation, adds to the inertial field, by adding to the oscillation of the same frequency.

 So a smooth, tiny, oscillation, propogating at the speed of light.